 Any person that RSVPs on Facebook will be pulled into your nation on a daily basis.
 Click Disconnect Facebook event to remove it.
 No additional RSVPs will be pulled from Facebook, though existing RSVPs will remain.

 RSVP & attendee settings

-Under Event settings > Advanced you are able to set a followup, assign membership, and add tags to any person who has either RSVPed or attended.
+Under Event settings > Advanced you are able to add a person to a path, assign membership, and add tags to any person who has either RSVPed or attended.
 You may also assign a point person to anyone who RSVPs, if a point person does not already exist for that person’s profile.

-We recommend you have a system of tagging in place for each event.
+If you use event tags, we recommend you have a system of tagging in place.
 For example, tag the RSVPs with “Event - 07/30/2015 - RSVP” and the Attendee with “Event - 07/30/2015 - Attendee.”
 Filter using the tags and you can pull up the entire list of RSVPs based on the tag.

-You’ll also be able to find anyone who RSVP’d, but didn’t attend.
+You’ll be able to find anyone who RSVP’d, but didn’t attend.